1. What's your story? Where are you from?

 5. Who and/or what inspires your work?

-Recently, I’m trying to check out the work from other fields.
-For example, photography, animation, or architecture sometimes.
-I think it helps to get fresh ideas and prevent me from copying other illustration work unconsciously cause it can happen when you look so many illustration images and then don’t even realize you are making similar images of what you’ve seen on Instagram or other platforms once.
+Recently, I'm trying to check out the work from other fields.
+For example, photography, animation or sometimes, architecture.
+I think it helps me to get fresh ideas and prevent myself from copying other illustration work unconsciously as it can happen when you look at so many illustration images then don't even realize you are making similar images of what you've seen on Instagram or other platforms.
 Also, sometimes I get some ideas to form memes as well.
 It is really helpful for image-makers to check out the latest memes to understand what people like and what they found joyful.

 6. What role does art play in your life?
 How does it change the way you view the world?

-I start to draw since I was a little child so it making things and painting have been always part of my life.
+I start to draw since I was a little child so making things and painting has been always part of my life.
 I cannot even describe my life without art.
-However, it bit changed after I do it for my job, it became more official.
-Making things an image was like a conversation with myself only but now I found art is my way of communication with the world and after I realize it makes me see the world in a different way.
+However, it changed a little after I do it for my job, it became more official.
+Creating things into an image was like a conversation with myself but only now, I found out that art is my way of communication with the world, after I realize that it made me see the world in a different way.
 It shows a more independent and creative way of life.

 7. Where did you study?